Mercanuis/PythonHTMLScraper/README.md

 Uses Python 2.7 because that was what I had on my dev laptop.
 With Python 3.0 I cannot verify nor know what might be different with regards to execution

-Written in PyCharm, so forgive any weird any analysis rules it had with formatting.
+Written in PyCharm, so forgive any weird analysis rules it had with formatting.
 I am not sure if these follow Python 'Best Practices' when it comes to code organization

 **How To Use**
 There are 2 ways to use the scraper, you can call it via the command line with the following